adamgian/minify-selectors/README.md

 ## Features

-For a full outline of capabilities and current limitations, see [parse_selectors/info.md](crates/parse_selectors/info.md).

-### Comprehensive out of the box support

-minify-selectors aims to minify all obvious selectors right out of the gate.
-Any extra work configuring should be to assist minify-selectors to identify additional or ambigious selectors.
+minify-selectors aims to offer comprehensive out of the box support — minifying all obvious selectors right out of the gate with minimal set up.

 #### CSS and embedded styles